This post was most recently updated on September 19th, 2021.6 min read.

 2016-2018: Supporting the growing #ValoFamily

-In 2016, I told my managers I’m moving to United States for a while, since my wife is going to finish her degree in a university there.
-And that turned out to be bait that Valo bit into right away!
+In 2016, I told my managers that I was moving to the United States for a while since my wife was going to finish her degree in a university there.
+And that turned out to be the bait that Valo bit into right away!
 Then-VP, the late father of Valo, Jari Pullinen asked me to join the team, as they needed someone to debug the Azure and SharePoint issues our partners were encountering.

 Having the opportunity to start something new is immensely exciting, and that’s exactly what I was offered.
 Working in the US with Sebastien Levert – another current Valo alumnus, located in Canada – in building and supporting the growing Valo partner network in North America, I jumped right on it.
 How could I say no, after all?

 But that wasn’t for long.
-In the end of 2017, Jari Pullinen – again – asked if I’d be interested in moving to Canada to keep the train rolling in the North America.
+At the end of 2017, Jari Pullinen – again – asked if I’d be interested in moving to Canada to keep the train rolling in North America.